kjerandp/CoPilot/README.md

 ```
 This will add a `DbRecordSet` for each query and name them according to the names provided int the `params string[] names` parameter.
 In this case, "Customers" and "Employees".
 Each record set is then containing a list of field names (database column names), types and the records as a two dimensional array (indexed by row and then field).

 This object is important if you want to create your own mapping delegate.
-If you want to see some more usage of this class, look into the Northwnd basic query tests.
+If you want to see some more usage of this class, look into the Northwind basic query tests.

 #### Executing basic commands
 We can do commands and scalars by calling the `Command` and `Scalar` methods respectively.
 Here are two basic examples: